MattSays/transportino/README.md

 So the main idea behind the whole project is making a robot which can move objects from one room of your house to another one.
 The robot should know how to navigate in your house and at least bring objects at the entrance of the room.

+## Known Limitations

+Transportino has a raspberry pi 3 at its core, so by actually making It, I have encountered several performance issues that made me voluntarily limit the wanted capabilities of the robot.
+For example, I had to separate the route planning algorithm from the actual robot and make it run on my local computer so I could lower the load on the raspberry.
+It also would have been great if I implemented a more efficient cooling system.
+Besides these major issues, I can proudly say that making this robot has made me learn a lot about what challenges are encountered when making a robot and I love it.

 ## What is it made of?

 Transportino is composed by three important parts: